Chandra X-Ray Observatory

 Program(s):Physics of the Cosmos

 Chandra is designed to observe X-rays from high-energy regions of the universe, such as the remnants of exploded stars.
-Chandra’s instruments have approximately fifty times better resolution (pixel area fifty or more times smaller) than the High Resolution Imager on the ROSAT Observatory.
+Chandra’s instruments have approximately fifty times better resolution (pixel area fifty or more times smaller) than the High Resolution Imager on the ROSAT Observatory, the best predecessor.
 Chandra images reveal new details about phenomena in our Universe.
 Scientists can now see rings and jets in the region around a pulsar, like the one in the Crab Nebula supernova remnant.
 This level of detail can provide valuable information for understanding how the pulsar transmits energy to the nebula as a whole.

 NASA's premier X-ray observatory was named the Chandra X-ray Observatory in honor of the late Indian-American Nobel laureate, Subrahmanyan Chandrasekhar (pronounced: su/bra/mon'/yon chandra/say/kar).
 Known to the world as Chandra (which means "moon" or "luminous" in Sanskrit), he was widely regarded as one of the foremost astrophysicists of the twentieth century.

 - Found strong evidence that dark matter exists by observing collisions of galaxy clusters